Dsyko/meteor-node-csv/README.md

 };

-//Creates and returns a Duplex(Read/Write) Node stream var createStream = function(){
+//Creates and returns a Duplex(Read/Write) Node stream
+//Used to pipe users from .find() Cursor into our CSV stream parser. var createStream = function(){
 	var stream = Npm.require('stream');
 	var myStream = new stream.Stream();